bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rees-david.md

 7. Won the Lester R. Ford Award presented by the Mathematical Association of America in 2002.
 8. Involved in the creation of the National Math Trail in 2006, a project that charts the history of mathematics in the United States.

-Born 29 May1918, Abergavenny, Monmouthshire, Wales.
+Born 29 May 1918, Abergavenny, Monmouthshire, Wales.
 Died 16 August 2013, Exeter, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Rees_David/)